catisf/credit-risk-classification/README.md

 ## Results
 - Logistic regression - original data:
-  - Balanced accuracy score: Computing the logistic regression model on the original data results in high accuracy, with a balanced accuracy score of 94%.
+  - Balanced accuracy score: computing the logistic regression model on the original data results in high accuracy, with a balanced accuracy score of 94%.
 Note that the balanced accuracy is the average of recall obtained on each class, and has a maximum value of 1.
   - Precision: the model's precision is slightly higher for healthy loans than high-risk loans.
 Whilst the model's predictions are correct 100% of the times when predicting a healthy-loan, the model correctly predicts high-risk loans 87% of times.
   - Recall: the model correctly identifies 100% of all healthy loans, compared to 89% of high-risk loans.

 - Logistic regression - resampled data:
-  - Resampling the data increased the model's balanced accuracy score to 1, its maximum possible value.
+  - Balanced accuracy score: resampling the data increased the model's balanced accuracy score to 1, its maximum possible value.
   - Precision: the model's precision was unaltered when using resampled data: its ability to correctly predict healthy loans remained at 100%, and it still correctly predicted high-risk loans 87% of times.
   - Recall: the model's recall remained at 100% for healthy loans, but increased from 89% to 100% for high-risk loans, meaning that - using the resampled data - the model could now identify 100% of all high-risk loans.